v1.0.0

 1. Generate a starter config

 Run arklint init in your project root.
-This creates a .arklint.yml with sensible starter rules.
+Arklint detects your ecosystem (Python, Node.js, or .NET) and generates a .arklint.yml with sensible starter rules for that stack.

 Terminalbash